Roofer

 Skills for Work: Practical Experiences: Construction and Engineering

-The most common way into becoming a roofer is completing a Modern Apprenticeship.
+The most common way to become a roofer is through a Modern Apprenticeship.

 College